What defines a Criminal Record in Florida?

 Florida Serious Traffic Violation

-A serious traffic violation tends to involve willful disregard for public safety, death, serious bodily injury, damage to property and multiple minor traffic violations.
-In Florida, your traffic ticket fine may vary depending on which county you received your citation.
-In addition to the fine and having points added to your driving record, you may also need to pay surcharges.
-The amount of time served will depend on the severity of your violation and the type of traffic ticket you received.
+Serious traffic violations typically include instances of willful disregard for public safety, death, serious bodily injury, damage to property, or multiple minor traffic violations.
+In Florida, a traffic ticket fine may vary depending on which county the offending driver received a citation.
+In addition to the fine, and accumulating points on the offender’s driving record, other fines and penalties may apply depending on the severity of the crime.
+The amount of time served imprisoned also varies on the nature of the crime committed.

 Florida Conviction Records